-The Armenian YMCA was founded in 1992. today, there are five local YMCA groups in Armenian cities.
+The Armenian YMCA was founded in 1992.
+Today, there are five local YMCA groups in Armenian cities, as well as one in Nagorno-Karabakh.
 The Armenian YMCA groups have been internationally represented by the YMCA Armenian National Union since 1999.

-The YMCA movement is a non-governmental organisation, which seeks to live out Christian values in the secular world.
+The YMCA movement is a non-governmental organisation, which seeks to live out Christian values in secular life.
 The YMCA aims to serve communities of all types, and is open to everyone.

 The Spitak YMCA is an organisation with institutions and ongoing projects which have a fixed position within Spitak's public life.

 The Spitak YMCA began offering its activities in 1994.
 Since 2001, they have worked together with the YMCA/YWCA Zurich.
 This cooperation became a long-term partnership, with the Spitak YMCA receiving financial support from Zurich, but also working together in order to develop human ressources and new activities in Spitak.
 Many friendships and mutual visits between Spitak and Zurich have also resulted from this partnership.

 Thanks to the YMCA/YWCA Zurich's support, and that of other Swiss sponsors, the Spitak YMCA was able to begin construction of the "Home for Future", its new community centre, in 2008.
 This new centre has made it possible for the Spitak YMCA to expand its range of activities and serve even more people.

 The Spitak YMCA places great value on offering children and young adults a safe place to develop their personalities during meaningful leisure activities.
 Skills and knowledge they gain during YMCA activities can increase their chances of finding a job.
 This will have positive impacts on the next generation.
 The Spitak YMCA also seeks to reanimate Christian values which were lost during the soviet period.
 The Spitak YMCA counts on the help of various partners in order to offer its activities.